smartcontractkit/external-adapters-js/packages/core/bootstrap/README.md

 To cache data every adapter using the `bootstrap` package has access to a simple LRU cache that will cache successful 200 responses using SHA1 hash of input as a key.

+> ### ⚠️ Note
+>
+> Please check and ensure caching is allowed and not in violation of the Terms of Service of the data provider's API.
+Disable caching flags if it is not supported by the specified API provider's TOS.

 To configure caching these environment variables are available:

 | Required? |           Name            |                                                                                                                                     Description                                                                                                                                     |      Options       |                              Defaults to                              |